s2seweis/survery-react/README.md

   - **Cloud Firestore:** A NoSQL database to store survey data.
 - **SurveyJS:** A JavaScript survey library for building interactive surveys and forms.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Node.js and npm installed on your machine.
-- Firebase project set up with authentication and Cloud Firestore enabled.

 ## Getting Started

 1. Clone the repository: